centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 HopeTwitter Danish tweet and thus should not be used for non-Danish language task.

-As the writers of the content is predominantly journalists, politicians, influencers, and academics it reflect a certain social group which is unlikely to reflect Danish population as a whole.
+As the writers of the content is predominantly journalists, politicians, influencers, and academics, it reflects a certain social group which is unlikely to reflect Danish population as a whole.

 ## Distribution